 Timberwolf part of the family for SP Landscapes

-SP Landscapes has enjoyed a long and fruitful relationship with Timberwolf, and managing director Steve Pammenter knows that he can rely on the company’s range of chippers to match the needs of his business.
+SP Landscapes has enjoyed a long and fruitful relationship with Timberwolf, and Managing Director Steve Pammenter knows that he can rely on the company’s range of wood chippers to match the needs of his business.

 With a background in engineering, Steve started his contracting enterprise planting trees and landscaping for a local Suffolk company.
 However, he soon found his services in demand for felling, and gradually took on more staff as the business expanded.

 Meanwhile, Timberwolf was making inroads into wood chipper design, as arborists and landscapers looked for ways to make clearance operations more efficient.